Fact Check: Is population growth a path to prosperity?

 What global company does not want more customers?

 Just as a chicken farmer earns more revenue if he can increase the population of his farm, those that earn revenue from the overall population, can earn more if their human ‘farm’ has a greater population.
 For each of these groups, either the people of a nation, or some segment of the global population, is ‘the farm’.
 At some point as populations rise, living standards may be compromised.

 Jeff Bezos gave a heartfelt thanks to Amazon employees and customers following his record-setting trip to space Tuesday — noting that they “paid for all of this.”

 “I … want to thank every Amazon employee, and every Amazon customer because you guys paid for all this,” the 57-year-old Amazon founder told reporters after returning from his trip to the edge of space.

 “So seriously, for every Amazon customer out there, and every Amazon employee, thank you from the bottom of my heart, very much.
 It’s very appreciated.”Jeff Bezos thanks Amazon workers, customers for bankrolling trip to space

-In reality, Amazon having less workers Amazon would increase Jeff’s wealth, but his wealth is in proportion to the size of the customer base.
+In reality, if the work could be done without them, having less workers Amazon would increase Jeff’s wealth, but his wealth is in proportion to the size of the customer base.
 If the world still had the same population as it had one hundred years ago in 1921, Jeff Bezos would only have 1/4 of the wealth he has.
 Unlike the average person, Jeff Bezos is not impacted by increased competitions for housing and other resources as population grows.